 Note: degree programmes and applications may require a more specific minimum score for admission.

 The TOEFL – or Test Of English as a Foreign Language – offers an internet-based test (iBT).
 The final, overall iBT score ranges between 0 and 120, and includes a scaled average from the four components (reading, listening, speaking, and writing).
 Read more about TOEFL (iBT).

 Applicants for graduate programs must have the equivalent of a bachelor’s degree with a minimum GPA equivalent to Upper Second Class on the UK Honour scale.
 Admitted applicants typically have an undergraduate GPA of or better on the UK Honour scale.
 No exam grade should be lower than 4.5 (European grade scale) or D (American grade scale).

 Your GPA (Grade Point Average) is calculated using the grades that you received in each course, and is determined by the points assigned to each grade (e.g. for the US grading scale from A-F).

 Normally a UK 2:1 honours degree, or its international equivalent, in illustration or a related subject that gives appropriate grounding for postgraduate study.
 You should demonstrate knowledge of the subject and its contemporary practice.

-You must submit a portfolio as part of your application.
 Your portfolio should contain examples of work that show an understanding and level of skill appropriate to the postgraduate study of illustration, including: